nickyiliwang0000/h/css/css-dimensions.md

 1. Container 1 has 20px of margin outside the red, but the text is still squished inside.
 2. Container 2 has 20px of padding inside the blue, but it's right up against the side of the browser.
-3. cContainer 3 has both, allowing for enough space between both the text and the blue element above it.
+3. Container 3 has both, allowing for enough space between both the text and the blue element above it.

 #### One step further